 Personal emergency response system

 Personal Emergency Response Systems (PERS), also known as Medical Emergency Response Systems, let you call for help in an emergency just by pushing a button.
 A PERS has three components: a small radio transmitter, a console connected to your telephone, and an emergency response center that monitors calls and clients.
 The PERS is covered under Pennsylvania’s CHC Medicaid Waiver.

 These are services offered to eligible clients that remove insects and other pests from the member’s home.
 They are offered when the safety and health risks of pests could prevent the member from continuing to live in the community if left untreated.

 Residential habilitation services are for individuals who require assistance to get through the day due to physical disabilities and functional limitations.
 These individuals still have the ability to live independently at home.
-However, through residential habitation services, their quality of life can be improved.
+However, through residential habilitation services, their quality of life can be improved.
 This is done by helping them preserve their self-care abilities.